Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Experiments

 \subsection{Experimental Setup}

-\para{Baselines.} We choose 4 practical methods tailored for federated LLM tuning as the baselines, including: (1) FedPTuning \cite{kuang2023federatedscope-LLM} with P-Tuning \cite{liu2023gpt} as the PEFT technique, trained by SGD; (2) FedPrompt \cite{kuang2023federatedscope-LLM} with Prompt Tuning \cite{lester2021power} as the PEFT technique, trained by SGD; (3) FedIT: a federated instruction tuning approach proposed by \citet{zhang2023fedit}, with LoRA as the PEFT technique and Adam \cite{adam} as the optimizer; and (4) FedIT-SGD: a variation of FedIT that replaces Adam with SGD.
-Note that full-parameter tuning approaches such as FedZO and vanilla FedAvg are not adopted as our baselines due to their massive communication and memory costs, respectively.
+\para{Baselines.} We choose 4 \emph{practical methods} tailored for federated LLM tuning as the baselines, including: (1) FedPTuning \cite{kuang2023federatedscope-LLM} with P-Tuning \cite{liu2023gpt} as the PEFT technique, trained by SGD; (2) FedPrompt \cite{kuang2023federatedscope-LLM} with Prompt Tuning \cite{lester2021power} as the PEFT technique, trained by SGD; (3) FedIT: a federated instruction tuning approach proposed by \citet{zhang2023fedit}, with LoRA as the PEFT technique and Adam \cite{adam} as the optimizer; and (4) FedIT-SGD: a variation of FedIT that replaces Adam with SGD.

+To clarify the impact of the restriction on seed sampling in \app, we introduce 3 full-parameter tuning approaches as references, including: (1) FedAvg \cite{mcmahan2017communication}, (2) FedZO \cite{fang2022communication}, and (3) FedMeZO (synthetic of FedAvg and MeZO \cite{malladi2023mezo}).
+Note that these three approaches incur excessive communication overheads due to the transmission of full LLM parameters in each round, thus may not be practical in real world.
+Their inclusion is purely for reference purposes.